DiamondSpin

 Romain Guy: romain.guymac.com

-Swing Team Member at Sun Microsystems, San Francisco
+Swing Team Member at Sun Microsystems, San Francisco.
+Now at Google

 [blog]